frankwxu/frankwxu.github.io/index.md

 * * *
 <h2 id="hiring">I am hiring!</h2>
 I am looking for self-motivated students to work on research projects.
 These projects focus on applying Artificial Intelligence to address real-world challenges in the areas of digital forensics and cybersecurity.
+Please email me your resume at wxu at ubalt dot edu.

 ### Requirments: ###
 1. Basic programming skills in any one of languages, e.g., Java, C++, Python